 Basically, high-quality images are critical for presentation on Discover.
 Based on Google's webmaster's image guidelines, they seem to have a general dislike for generic stock photography.
 From that guideline page:

 Provide good context: Make sure that your visual content is relevant to the topic of the page.
 We suggest that you display images only where they add original value to the page.
 We particularly discourage pages where neither the images or the text are original content.

 - Make sure your CMS is serving large, high-quality images, preferably in next-generation image formats like WebP.
 RebelMouse uses next-generation images!
-As a client, you can double check with Support or the account management team to ensure that this is turned on for you.
+As a client, you can double-check with our Support team or your account manager to ensure that this is turned on for you.

-- Make sure all of your articles are available in Google's AMP format.
-It gives you immediate access to their Discover platform and it also provides extra visibility in Google search results.
+- Make sure that all of your articles are available in Google's AMP format.
+It gives you immediate access to their Discover platform, and it also provides extra visibility in Google Search's results.
 RebelMouse has in-depth AMP support!
-As a client, you are all set here.
+As a client, you're all set here.

 - Avoid using generic stock photography.
 However, if you do choose to use stock photography, modify it in some way to differentiate it from other instances on the web.
 Also, keep in mind that most modern smartphones have high-quality cameras that are more than capable of producing great images for the web.
 Get outside and shoot some of your own stock images.
 It's easy, fun, and you'll ensure that you're using 100% original content.

 RebelMouse's CMS has AMP built in and serves high-quality imagery in WebP format.
 We have amazing upload and search tools for images.
 Our customers are seeing a 3x increase in CTR on Discover impressions.
 This is just one way that we set up our clients for success on search.